LoopKit/loopdocs/docs/loop-3/omnipod.md

 The information and user interface for all Omnipod Pods is the same, except Omnipod 5 and DASH Pods do not require a RileyLink compatible device.
 They communicate directly with the phone through Bluetooth.

-!!! success "Omnipod 5 Pod support added to DASH and Classic Pods with v3.14.7 release!"
+!!! success "Omnipod 5 Pod support added to DASH and Classic Pods"

 - - -